MGEScan/mgescan/README.md

 License
 -------
-Copyright (C) 2014 Hyungro Lee, Wazim Mohammed Ismail, Mina Rho & Haixu Tang.
+Copyright (C) 2015.
 See the LICENSE file for license rights and limitations (GPL v3).

 This program is part of MGEScan.